All India Kisan Mahasabha: National Conference of AIKM

 AIKM General Secretary Comrade Rajaram Singh spoke of the intense agrarian crisis and farmers' distress due to the government's policy of handing over seeds, fertilisers and other vital aspects of agriculture to corporate interests.
 As a result, farmers were being caught in a vicious debt trap even when they produced bumper harvests, while recurrent droughts and other calamities intensified the crisis.
 Protesting farmers were being shot dead.
 The Modi government had been forced to withdraw the land grab bill but similar laws were being enacted by various BJP State Governments.
 Meanwhile, BJP Ministers and leaders made insulting remarks about the thousands of farmers forced to commit suicide every year.
-The Government that was handing out unlimited bailouts and waivers to greedy corporations that defaulted on bank loans, was refusing to bailout desperate farmers who feed the country.
+The Government that was handing out unlimited bailouts and waivers to greedy corporations that defaulted on bank loans, was refusing to bail out desperate farmers who feed the country.
 He hailed the ongoing farmers' movements and called to intensify such movements to force a change in the policies and priorities of the Governments.

 A nine-member presidium conducted the Conference.
 Among delegates who discussed the draft report and suggested ways forward for the peasants' movement were Gurnam Singh Bhikhi and Balkaran Balli of Punjab, Afroz Alam and Shashikant Singh of UP, Ramchandra Kulhari of Rajasthan, Kripa Narayan Singh, Jitendra Yadav, and Chandrama Prasad of Bihar, Shyamdev Yadav of Jharkhand, OP Arya of Haryana, Nilanjan Bhattacharya of Odisha, D Pullarao of Andhra Pradesh, Simpson of Tamil Nadu, Krishnapada Pramanik and Gopal Roy of West Bengal and Rajendra Shah of Uttarakhand.

 On the dais were CPI(ML) CCMs Kartik Pal, Balasundaram, Janardan Prasad, Manoj Bhakt, and KD Yadav; and social activist Shiv Kumar Shibu.
 AIKM leaders Jaiprakash Narayan Rai, Bisheshwar Prasad Yadav, Prem Singh Gehlawat, Purushottam Sharma, Gurnam Singh, Ramchandra Kulhari, and Ashok Pradhan also were prominent among participants in the Conference.

 The Conference elected a 101-member National Council and a 45-member National Executive, and re-elected Ruldu Singh as president, and Raja Ram Singh as General Secretary along with 8 Vice Presidents and Secretaries each.

 The Conference called for an all India protest against the killings of 6 peasants at Mandsaur by Madhya Pradesh's BJP government.
 It demanded the resignation of the killer Shivraj Singh Government; all India waiver of all government and private moneylenders' loans of farmers; guarantee of profitable minimum support price for all crops; guaranteed purchase of all produce of peasants and tenant farmers; and withdrawal of all cases against agitating peasants.